All-on-6 Dental Implants in Brooklyn, NY

 - The success rate for all-on-six dental implant treatment is high.
 Every patient is evaluated for their suitability to ensure success.

 Dr. Umanoff has extensive experience in placing a full mouth of new teeth.
 Complications are rare.
-With the correct care and maintenance, full mouth dental implants should last for years.
+With the correct care and maintenance, a full set of dental implants should last for years.
 This provides a cost-effective solution in the longer term.
+Stop searching for “full mouth dental implants near me” and contact our clinic for the best dental care.